brayo1/EmployeeApp/README.md

 A web-based CRUD application for managing employees, built using Java EE 8, JSF (PrimeFaces), JDBC, and deployed on Payara Server 5.

 ## Technologies used
-- Awesome
-- Java EE 8
+- Java EE 8 web
 - PrimeFaces
 - JDBC + MySQL
 - Payara Server 5